 If you wish to purchase a Note, you must complete an Application to Purchase Note and Investor Questionnaire, in the form attached as Appendix C. If your Application is accepted, Craft3 will return an executed Note to you after receipt of funds.
 See Appendix B for a Form of the Promissory Note.
 Craft3 may reject any offer to purchase a Note in its sole discretion.
 Payment may be made by certified check, cashier's check, or ACH transfer of immediately available funds.
-Applications will be accepted via U.S. mail to Craft3's digital mailroom at PO Box 530233, Atlanta, GA 30353 or by email at lmpactNotes@Craft3.org, or by any other means Craft3 determines to be acceptable.
+Applications will be accepted via U.S. mail to Craft3's mailing address at 1336 NW Flanders St. PMB 229, Portland, OR 97209 or by email at ImpactNotes@Craft3.org, or by any other means Craft3 determines to be acceptable.